-The Second Law of Thermodynamics tells us that in a closed system (like a box completely sealed), the energy and matter within that system will break down and deteriorate over time (i.e., the “entropy” of the system will increase), becoming less usable and moving from order to chaos.
+The Second Law of Thermodynamics tells us that in a closed system (like a box completely sealed), the energy and matter within that system will deteriorate and move towards disorder over time (i.e., the “entropy” of the system will increase), becoming less usable and moving from order to chaos.
 Evolution requires that the opposite happen—that chaos, disorder, and simplicity move towards order and complexity.
-Nye argued that such is possible, because the system (i.e., the box) is not closed—i.e., the Earth (our system) is receiving energy from the Sun, allowing evolution to happen.
+Nye argued that such is possible, because the system (i.e., the box) is not closed—i.e., the Earth (our system) is receiving energy from outside, namely the Sun, allowing evolution to happen.
 It is true that entropy can be countered and decreased in localized areas of the Universe (while the entropy of the total Universe increases) as long as energy can be injected into those areas that moves those systems back towards order.

 As an illustration, consider a bedroom.
 Left to itself, a bedroom will move towards a state of disorder.
 Only the addition of useful energy (i.e., work) can counter the entropy increase in that room.
 Notice, however, that not just any energy will work.
 If I dump energy in the form of matter into the room (i.e., if I bring in clothes or trash and dump them in the room), it will not counter entropy, but can actually increase it.
 Not just any “work” will counter entropy, either.
 If I step into the room and start jumping up and down (adding energy to the room), it will not counter entropy, but rather, will increase entropy by wearing out the carpet and expending my own energy.
+If I step into the room and expend energy by knocking books off the shelf, I have not decreased the entropy in the room.
 Only the addition of the right kind of useful energy will counter entropy in that room.

 Nye’s Attacks against the Creation Model